 Key Value

-insert_token pseudo.
+insert_token pseudo.< MAC_address >

-token TerminalId.
+token TerminalId. <mac_address></mac_address>

-Note - If a registered policy is in place, use the insert\token key instead of the token key, which is not globally unique.
+Note - If a registered policy is in place, use the insert_token key instead of the token key, which is not globally unique.

 ▼ To Configure the Sample Data Store

 Each site must configure a data store to contain site-specific mapping information for regional hotdesking.
 This data store is used by the site mapping library to determine whether regional hotdesking should be initiated for the parameters presented.
 The data store can be a simple flat file.
 The sample implementations included with the SRSS require a simple flat file configuration.